IdentityPython/pysaml2/doc/install.rst

 will install the basic code.

-Note for rhel/centos 6: cffi depends on libffi-devel to compile So you might want first to do: yum install libffi-devel
+Note for rhel/centos 6: cffi depends on libffi-devel, and cryptography on openssl-devel to compile So you might want first to do: yum install libffi-devel openssl-devel

 After this you ought to be able to run the tests without an hitch.
 The tests are based on the pypy test environment, so::